Peso Uruguayo is the official currency of Uruguay. Its currency symbol is $, $U.

-Full-time employees are entitled to 20 days annual leave.
-For every 5 years of service this increases by an additional day.
+Full-time employees are entitled to 20 days’ annual leave.
+For every five years of service, this increases by an additional day.
 It is common practice that many companies offer their employees more than the legal minimum annual leave.
-When an employee gets married, they are entitled to an additional 3 days paid leave.
-There are 5 paid public holidays.
+When an employee gets married, they are entitled to an additional three days’ paid leave.
+There are five paid public holidays.

 PROBATION PERIOD IN URUGUAY

-It is common practice for a probation period to be 3 months is Uruguay
+It is common practice for a probation period to be three months.

 RESIGNATION AND DISMISSAL IN URUGUAY

 The employee may unilaterally terminate their employment by providing notice in writing.
 The required notice period will depend upon what has been agreed in the contract of employment.
-If there is a breach by the employer or conduct that forces an employee to resign that is proven it is classed as indirect dismissal.
+If there is a breach by the employer, or conduct that is proven to have forced an employee to resign, it is classed as indirect dismissal.

-Terminations without a just cause will involve severance payments to the employee, this is usually 3 months salary for each year worked.
-There maybe additional compensation payments if an employee is dismissed whilst pregnant or on maternity leave, due to illness or within 30 days of returning after an illness, after a work-related accident, and due to union activity.
+Terminations without a just cause will involve severance payments to the employee, which are usually three months’ salary for each year worked.
+There may be additional compensation payments if an employee is dismissed whilst pregnant or on maternity leave, due to illness or within 30 days of returning after an illness, after a work-related accident, or due to union activity.